-Here we look at some specific tests that an individual may use to check for BV.
+Below is a range of tests that an individual may order online to check for BV.

-The company will mail a BV testing kit to a person’s home in a discreet package.
-Once it arrives, they follow the instructions to perform the test and then return it to the lab.
+The company will mail a BV testing kit to a person’s chosen location in a discreet package.
+Once it arrives, a person must follow the instructions to perform the test and then return it to the lab.

-According to the myLAB Box website, the kit includes:
+According to the myLAB Box website, the kit features:

 - a test that takes fewer than 5 minutes